**IMPORTANT PARK NOTICES**

 A public planning process to identify additional improvements is also in progress.
 The outcome of this process will be a conceptual site plan that will be used to prioritize investments in facilities and park management over the next 7-10 years.

-To view the Virtual Open House information in a new window (larger format), Click Here —> Virtual Open House LINK
+To view the Open House information circulated in May 2022 , Click Here —> Virtual Open House LINK

-Comments from the questionnaire and pop up event will be used to gauge the community’s reactions to the preliminary ideas and provide direction to refine and prioritize future improvements.
-A draft conceptual site plan is expected to be completed in Summer 2022, with preparation of an environmental assessment in early 2023.
+Comments received from the May 2022 open house event are being used to gauge the community’s reactions to the preliminary ideas and provide direction to refine and prioritize future improvements.
+A draft conceptual site plan is expected to be completed in Summer 2023, with preparation of an environmental assessment in early 2024.